CorBer/waveSharpDevelopment/README.md

 # waveSharpDevelopment<br>

-This repository is the storage for temporary development files.
-Any file can/will be removed unnotified.
-Files are as-is and requests for issues will not be adressed via this Github channel !
+This repository is not active